EvazaUW/HomestayBooking/README.md

 # HomestayBooking
 A online application for stay rental booking, developped based on React and Spring boot.
-\n Time Period: April 2024 -- June 2024
+Time Period: April 2024 -- June 2024
 ### Descriptions:
 - Designed and built a single page web application using React.
 Bootstrap the development with mature component library AntD
 - Designed and implemented the backend services based on Spring boot to support stay upload, delete, search and reserve functionality